 - Rate this article:

-Steer clear of adverse anything.
-If it's adverse, it's working against you — like adverse weather conditions or the adverse effects of waxing your back.
+Steer clear of anything adverse.
+If it's adverse, it's working against you — like adverse weather conditions or the adverse effects of eating too much sugar.
 Continue reading...

 To be averse to something is to be opposed to it on moral, philosophical or aesthetic grounds: my father is averse to people smoking cigarettes in the house, but he would not be averse to your smoking a cigar.
 Continue reading...